 In a recent article I confessed to have fallen out of balance with one element of our marketing campaign.
 At the end of the article I vowed to take a deeper look into each of the 7 critical elements to inbound marketing.
-I'd previously discussed these elements in Inbound Marketing - The Elements You Need to Succeed so we're going to work off of that structure for that same structure for this article.
+I'd previously discussed these elements in Preparing for an inbound marketing assessment so we're going to work off of that structure for that same structure for this article.

 Element 1: Lead Generation